 Future acquisition work will be guided by this same focus on high-quality, diverse habitat, benefiting a wide range of species.
 As we successfully continue with the program to protect the last remaining native prairie in MN, we are seeing climate resiliency benefits resulting from increased enhancement and restoration investments.
-To that end, this proposal includes a measurable increase in requested funding for the enhancement and restoration of approximately 625 acres.
+To that end, this proposal includes an increase in requested funding for the enhancement and restoration of approximately 750 acres.
+This increase also takes into consideration the MN Department of Labor & Industry (DLI) prevailing wage requirements.
+As we continue to correspond with the DLI, we will inform the Council of changes made to the application of prevailing wage.